 Demonstrated excellence in teaching, service, and appropriate credentialing is required of associate and teaching professors in the Westbrook College of Health Professions.
-Faculty members wishing to stand for early promotion are advised to consult with their Department Chair.
+Faculty members wishing to stand for early promotion are advised to consult with their department chair/director.
 Exceptions to policy will be stated at time of hire.